ory/sdk/clients/hydra/elixir/README.md

-# Hydra
+# Ory

-Documentation for all of Ory Oathkeeper&#39;s APIs.
+Welcome to the ORY Hydra HTTP API documentation.
+You will find documentation for all HTTP APIs here.

 ### Building